mattbrothers/guide_to_algorithms/README.md

 	* [OpenMyMind - Insertion Sort](http://algorithms.openmymind.net/sort/insertionsort.html)
 	* [Visualgo - Visualize Sorting Algorithms](https://visualgo.net/sorting)

-* **Recursion** Finally, getting to recursion which can be a tough hump to get over for thosejust starting out.
+* **Recursion** Finally, getting to recursion which can be a tough hump to get over for those just starting out.
 We recommend using the Helper Method Recursion pattern which uses a helper method to actually do the recursion.
 One way to start is to replace simple loops with recursion.
 We will be posting simpler problems for you to start off soon.
 	* [Khan Academy - Recursive Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms/recursive-algorithms/p/challenge-recursive-powers)
 	* [Eloquent JavaScript - Recursion Section](http://eloquentjavascript.net/03_functions.html)
 	* [Rithm School - Intro to Recursion](https://www.rithmschool.com/courses/javascript-computer-science-fundamentals/introduction-to-recursion)